 So, I recently completed a scientific study concerning this uncertainty by questioning if users really gain something from a more unified and dynamic interface and doing so relevant to methods that are being used most frequently today.
 This research meant evaluating efficiency of interactive notifications, a kind of dynamic interface, by comparing it to the conventional approach of conventional mobile notifications.

 Notifications on modern mobile devices are issued through the operating system, popping up on our home screen.
 In some cases, this information is easy for the user to directly consume.
 However, if some kind of user response is sought, the conventional approach is that the application from which the notification came is opened when the user taps the notification.
 The operating system interface, where the notification is managed, therefore serves as a link to the application.

 In the latest versions of popular mobile platforms like iOS and Android there is an alternative approach which I refer to as interactive notifications.
 This pattern does not require the application UI to be opened and the notification card is instead expanded to allow direct input.
-Thus, the user interaction remains within the operating system abstraction layer.
+Thus, the user interaction remains within the abstraction layer of the operating system.
 This enables the user to directly interact with the application from outside the application interface, which in theory should be a more efficient approach.

 Click here if you want to read the full extent of the scientific paper.

-The results showed that there was no significant difference in efficiency between the two methods.
+The results of my study showed that there was no significant difference in efficiency between the two methods.
 However, I argue that the potential of a dynamic interface is definitely not negligible.
-I cannot claim from my study that either method is better nor worse in terms of usability, I can only say that the evaluated implementation of interactive notifications is not more or less efficient than the conventional approach.
+I cannot claim from my study that either method is better nor worse in terms of usability or user experience.
+I can only say that the specific evaluated implementation of interactive notifications is not more or less efficient than the conventional approach.
 More research including other aspects of usability and regarding other platforms is necessary to find if the user experience can improve from this type of interaction model.
-Hopefully, this paper can serve as background material in such a case, or when just measuring efficiency of mobile interfaces.
+Hopefully, this paper can serve as background material in such a case, or in any study measuring efficiency of mobile user interaction.